EGJJR/EGJJR/README.md

 </p>

 <p align="center">
-  I'm a Platform Engineer at Milliman, where I believe function is its own kind of beauty; that the cleanest systems are also the most quietly elegant.
+  I believe function is its own kind of beauty; that the cleanest systems are also the most quietly elegant.
 My interests span web development, artificial intelligence, creative coding, design, history, business, and human-technology interaction.
 I'm drawn to building practical AI solutions and to exploring how the tools we make end up shaping the way we live.
 </p>

 <p align="center">